joshuacheng/tetris-clone/DEVELOPMENT.md

 - 4/29: Mostly all that's left in this game is extra features, like the ghost button toggle and volume slider I added today.
 The big things left that I want to do are making the game look aesthetically pleasing and refactoring some code.
+- 5/2:  There's a really strange exception being thrown when I soft drop pieces, but the exception is thrown in OF and ofxDatGui code, none of which I understand nor want to modify.
+The program still exits with exit code 0.
+When I look at the call hierarchy, it tells me that my drawString call from ofTrueTypeFont is causing it, which makes little sense to me because the only thing it does is draw a string.
+Oh well.
+		Note to self: Maybe just build the program in Release Mode.